KevinDHall/Embedded-Containers/README.md

 There are of course many closed-source implementations developed within various companies.

+Also, some interesting discussion on the design of fixed-capacity containers can be found [here on reddit](https://www.reddit.com/r/cpp/comments/2mw6xk/c_stl_for_embedded_developers/).

-Most of these libraries use a class heirarchy to achieve code usability where the base class forms the vector interface and derived classes are used to define the capacity.
+Most of existing libraries use a class heirarchy to achieve code usability where the base class forms the vector interface and derived classes are used to define the capacity.
 This project keeps this high-level idea.  std::fixed_vect<T> defines the interface class and std::fixed_vect<T>::static_sized<N> and std::fixed_vect<T>::runtime_sized serve as the declaration types.

 The drawback with most existing libraries is that they do not use many C++11 or C++14 features, since many embedded projects still use old compilers.
 This is mostly an effect of having legacy projects.
 Embedded compiler vendors and RTOS vendors are providing more up-to-date compilers.
 These compilers can compile std::fixed_vect and should a embedded containers proposal be accepted into the standard, these vendors will hopefully be able to provide implementations in a relatively short timeframe for new embedded projects.